htmlcomponents/dsd-links/readme.md

 ![No-Store](images/firefox-with-no-store.png)

 Similar results in this [Code Sandbox example](https://q9yc7v.csb.app/), perhaps because Code Sandbox appears to set cache-control on css files to "private, max-age=0, no-cache, no-store".
 In Chrome, style.css is loaded multiple times, but only once in Safari and Firefox.

+## Questions

+- Is this behavior a result of different interpretations of cache-control header?
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control): Note that no-cache does not mean "don't cache". no-cache allows caches to store a response but requires them to revalidate it before reuse.
+If the sense of "don't cache" that you want is actually "don't store", then no-store is the directive to use.
+- Are there other data points that confirm or contradict these observations?
+- Is there an official specification that describes correct expected behavior?
+- Can this behavior be tested in a WPT test?